Orville Hungerford: Merchant

 Orville had his children work in his family store.
 His son Richard Esselstyne Hungerford served as a clerk in the store before heading off to Hamilton College in Clinton, New York (Class of 1844).
 There Richard joined his cousin, John N. Hungerford, who also worked in his older brother's store, Hungerford & Miner, before going to Hamilton College and then becoming a banker and finally a U.S. Congressman.

 Hungerford made frequent trips to New York City to sell potash from his ashery in Watertown and purchase wares to bring back to his store.
 On October 6, 1840, the New York Herald newspaper announced that Orville Hungerford arrived the previous day at the Franklin House hotel, located at the northwest corner of Broadway and Dey Street in New York City.

 Orville Hungerford endorsed modern conveniences.
 For example, he helped fellow merchants promote the "Air-Tight Rotary Cook Stove", which used one third less wood, as advertised in local newspapers such as the Northern State Journal.

 On May 13, 1849, a great fire swept through Watertown, N.Y., setting alight 100 buildings valued at $125,000.
 A large section of the downtown business district was destroyed.
 The dry goods store of J. & H. Seligman & Co., what became the Wall Street financial colosses J. & W. Seligman & Co., burned down.
 Only four dry goods stores survived including one owned by Orville Hungerford and another by his former business partner Adriel Ely.
 Located on the Village Public Square, also known as the Mall, Hungerford's store had an 84-feet long brick facade and was either two or three stories high.
 A year or so later, however, his store succumbed to flames.
 On October 16, 1852, another fire scorched "Hungerford's block", which was mostly insured.
 The approximate site of Hungerford's store was replaced with the Smith & Percey building, more recently known as the Slye & Burrows building.
 This 4-story building, which was destroyed by gas leak explosion in June 1832 and later rebuilt to only 2 stories, was owned by descendants of Orville Hungerford's son, Richard E. Hungerford, until 1969.

 Family

-On October 13, 1813, Orville Hungerford married Elizabeth Porter Stanley, known as Betsey or sometimes spelled Betsy, whose family was originally from Wethersfield, Connecticut.
+On October 31, 1813, Orville Hungerford married Elizabeth Porter Stanley, known as Betsey or sometimes spelled Betsy, whose family was originally from Wethersfield, Connecticut.
 Betsey was the daughter of George and Hannah (Porter) Stanley.
 She was born on March 27, 1785 and baptized on April 3, 1785 in the First Church of Wethersfield, Connecticut.
-Betsey ond Orville's wedding took place in Watertown, N.Y, and was officiated by Calvin McKnight, J.P.
+Betsey and Orville's wedding took place in Watertown, N.Y. on October 31, 1813, and was officiated by Calvin McKnight, J.P.